mayankanand007/YFraud/README.md

 # YFraud
-Credit card fraud detection platform using scikit-learn and xgboost
+Python based - Credit card fraud detection platform using scikit-learn and xgboost

+*Based on open source data from Kaggle